Suor/funcy/README.rst

 Funcy
 =====

-A collection of fancy functional tools.
-Manipulate your functions and data with ease.
+A collection of fancy functional tools focused on practicality.

 Inspired by clojure, underscore and my own abstractions.
 Keep reading to get an overview or `read the docs <http://funcy.readthedocs.org/>`_ (not complete yet).